frctl/fractal.build/docs/guide/04-core-concepts/05-configuration-files.md

 Configuration files authored in this format must have a filename that looks like `item-name.config.js`.

-Using the JavaScript (CommonJS) module format for your configuration files is a little more involved than using JSON or YAML, but is a **lot more powerful** as it allows you to do things like dynamically generating component [context data](/docs/components/context.md).
+Using the JavaScript (CommonJS) module format for your configuration files is a little more involved than using JSON or YAML, but is a **lot more powerful** as it allows you to do things like dynamically generating component {{ link('@context-data', 'context data') }}

 The file itself should be in the format of a Node CommonJS-style module that exports a configuration object.
 If you don't know what that is, don't worry!
 Just make sure it's contents looks like this: